 Development of the MOOP requires the involvement of the Investigator and study staff to ensure the guidelines are written to accurately reflect how the study procedures will be performed.
 In multi-site clinical studies, a Steering Committee, comprised of the Principal Investigators from each of the sites, can be appointed to finalize the protocol and elements of the MOOP before it is sent to the NIAMS.

 The MOOP is a dynamic document that must be updated throughout the study to reflect any protocol or ICF amendments, as well as the refinement of the CRFs and study procedures.
 The MOOP should be maintained in a format that allows it to be easily referenced and updated, such as a three-hole binder or electronic format.
 Each page of paper copy of the MOOP should have the version number and date; electronic versions of the MOOP should have consistent naming nomenclature that includes version dates.
-Older versions of paper and/or electronic versions must be archived Once approval to begin the study is received, any changes to the MOOP, including the new version number and date, should be submitted to the NIAMS with track changes for easy reference for review and approval before implementation of any modifications. .
+Older versions of paper and/or electronic versions must be archived.
+Once approval to begin the study is received, any changes to the MOOP, including the new version number and date, should be submitted to the NIAMS with track changes for easy reference for review and approval before implementation of any modifications.

 The MOOP sections outlined below and described in detail in subsequent sections of this document are a guideline rather than a prescription and should be adapted to each study’s specific needs.
 If a section is not relevant to the study (e.g., randomization in a study with no randomization), it obviously should not be included in the MOOP.